Vxtzq/deepseek-scrape/README.md

 ### Connection Failed
 * Ensure `server.py` is running.
-* Ensure the Qwen browser tab is open and the Tampermonkey script is active.
+* Ensure the Deepseek browser tab is open and the Tampermonkey script is active.
 * Verify your Base URL includes `/v1` (e.g., `http://192.168.1.38:8000/v1`).

 ### Model Not Found
 * Test the discovery endpoint in your browser: `http://192.168.1.38:8000/v1/models`
-* Ensure the `model` string in your agent exactly matches one of the returned `id` values (e.g., `qwen/qwen3.7-max`).
+* Ensure the `model` string in your agent exactly matches one of the returned `id` values (e.g., `Deepseek/Deepseek3.7-max`).

 ## Limitations
 - Based on a web interface, might not be as reliable as a standard paid API